-It is widely acknowledged that a cat's urine pH can be directly related to the health of its urinary tract.
-Is your cat in danger of developing crystals in his urinary tract?
-How does his diet affect his urine pH?
+It is widely understood that a cat's urine pH can be directly related to the health of its urinary tract.
+Is your cat in danger of developing crystals in its urinary tract, crystals that can lead to the development of stones and a potential urinary blockage?
+How does its diet affect your cat's urine pH and risk of crystal formation?
 Here is help in removing the mystery of the desired range of feline urine pH and how these numbers can correlate to a cat's urinary tract health.

 The Importance of pH Levels

-pH is a measure of acid in any liquid. pH levels in urine–whether human or feline–can mean the difference between health and illness.
+The pH is a measure of acidity or alkalinity in any liquid.
+The pH levels in urine—whether human or feline—can mean the difference between health and illness.

 The Normal Urine pH Range for Cats

-Cats need acidic urine for urinary tract health.
-Although the higher range may vary under certain circumstances, the expert consensus seems to be from 6.0 to 6.5.
+Cats need acidic urine to maintain urinary tract health.
+Although the range varies under certain circumstances, the expert consensus seems to be that from around 6.2 to 6.4 is a healthy range.
 (The lower the pH, the more acidic the urine.)
 A pH above this range can lead to the growth of struvites (magnesium ammonium phosphate crystals).
-A pH lower than 6.0 can cause the formation of calcium oxalate crystals.
+A pH lower than this range can cause the formation of calcium oxalate crystals.

 Other Factors That Affect Feline Urinary Tract Health